AndrewSmithDev/react-code-splitting-example/README.md

 # Run the Application

 - To build the server you can run `npm run build`.
-This will be the application and output the files to the public directory
+This will build the application and output the files to the public directory
 - To run the dev server you can run `npm start` which will start a webpack dev server with HMR

 # Live Demo

 You can view a live demo [here](https://react-code-splitting-example.vercel.app/).
-There's nothing spectacular about the interface the application is just a proof of concept.
+There's nothing spectacular about the interface, the application is just a proof of concept.